October 20, 2006

 "Push Hands is the mutual probing of the internal jing, its dependent on

-Hands, they mutually seek out each other's jing, not conforming to any fixed forms, this
+people Push Hands, they mutually seek out each other's jing, not conforming to any fixed forms, thisis also

 known as Sparring Push (San Tui)."